-Earning the ENERGY STAR means products meet strict energy efficiency guidelines set by the US Environmental Protection Agency.
-Lighting products that have earned the ENERGY STAR deliver exceptional features, while using less energy.
-Saving energy helps you save money on utility bills and protect the environment by reducing greenhouse gas emissions in the fight against climate change.
+Earning the ENERGY STAR certification means the product meets strict energy efficiency guidelines set by the US Environmental Protection Agency.
+Lighting products that have earned the ENERGY STAR label deliver exceptional features, while using less energy.
+Saving energy helps you save money on utility bills and protects the environment by reducing greenhouse gas emissions.

-- Meets strict performance requirements that are tested and certified by a third party
+- Meets strict quality and efficiency standards that are tested by accredited labs and certified by a third party.

 What else should I look for when buying ENERGY STAR light bulbs?